 A study of the major issues and personalities that constituted and shaped modern western thought from the mid-eighteenth century through the nineteenth century.
 3 hours.
 Offered alternate years.

 Phil/Math 212 Language & Logic

-This course is a survey of formal syntactic and semantic features of language, including topics such as sentential logic, predicate logic, axiomatic systems and set theory, and nonclassical extensions such as multivalued logics.
+A survey of formal syntactic and semantic features of language, including topics such as sentential logic, predicate logic, axiomatic systems and set theory, and nonclassical extensions such as multivalued logics.
 3 hours.
 Offered annually.